-- a fixed charge of 1,5% of total commission granted to the agent during the calendar year or portion thereof taken into account,
+- a fixed charge of 1.5% of total commission granted to the agent during the calendar year or portion thereof taken into account;

-- a technical interest rate of 5%;
+- a technical interest rate of 5,0%;

 - a mortality table.

-The annual fixed charge is limited to a maximum amount per agent of \bigcirc 6,5 thousand to 668,46 index at the sliding scale for applicable in the Grand-Duchy of Luxembourg.
+The annual fixed charge is limited to a maximum amount per agent of $\in$ 6.5 thousand to 668,46 index at the mobile wages scale applicable in the Grand-Duchy of Luxembourg.